Antonio Sozzo: Biography

 Antonio Sozzo was born on 9 May 1942 in Paola in Calabria.
 He was ordained a priest of the Diocese of Verona on August 28, 1971.

+Diplomatic career

 He entered the diplomatic service of the Holy See on 12 July 1976.
 He worked in Panama, Uruguay, Nigeria, Chile, Germany, Morocco, and Spain, and in the nunciature in Brussels from 1991 to 1993.

 On 5 August 1995, Pope John Paul II appointed him Titular Archbishop of Concordia and Apostolic Nuncio to Algeria and to Tunisia, as well as Apostolic Delegate to Libya.

 On 23 May 1998, he was appointed Apostolic Nuncio to Costa Rica.

 On 17 July 2003, he was appointed Apostolic Nuncio to Morocco.
 In 2010, after several Christians, including one Catholic priest, were forced to leave Morocco on short notice after being charged with undermining the faith of Muslims, Sozzo insisted that the Church adhere to Morocco's law against proselytizing.
 He resigned on 16 September 2015 at the age of 73 and was awarded the Order of Ouissam Alaouite by King Mohammed VI the next day.